123lucasxavier/Logs-Python/README.md

 Prints a list of unique usernames found in the log file.

 ### Usage
-Clone or download this repository
+Clone or download this repository.
-Ensure you have Python 3.x installed on your system
+Ensure you have Python 3.x installed on your system.
 Run the desired script directly from the command line:
 - python logs-failed-filter.py -> Analyze failed login attempts
 - python logs-ip-filter.py  -> Extract unique IP addresses